dromotherm/documentation/pages/themis/overview/themis_softs.md

 ## real world connectivity

 The Themis tools are developped on the basis of the [emoncms](http://github.com/emoncms) ecosystem.
-Themis has got its own intelligence, including devices autodiscovery.
-There is little or no configuration.
+Themis has got its own intelligence, including devices autodiscovery. **THERE IS LITTLE OR NO CONFGURATION**

 Themis uses different python services for most operations related to connectivity with sensors and real world :